GitGittyHubbity/Sacred_fig/README.md

        url= "https://collectionapi.metmuseum.org/api/collection/v1/iiif/38822/152747/main-image"
        title="Luohans"
        description="Painters in China used applied thick mineral paints on bodhi leaves to created images like this.
-The illustration features arhats (Buddhist saints) exercising their spiritual powers." attribution="Unidentified - Held by the Met Musuem">
+The illustration features arhats (Buddhist saints) exercising their spiritual powers." attribution="Unidentified - Held by the Met Musuem" fit=contain>
 <param ve-image
        url= "https://www.bl.uk/britishlibrary/~/media/bl/global/dst%20discovering%20sacred%20texts/collection%20items/sutras-with-illustrations-on-fig-leaves-add_ms_11746_f003r.jpg"
        title="Jin Long Si Temple Bodhi Tree"
-       description="Illustrated manuscripts of the Mahāyāna featuring bodhi leaves used as painting canvas" attribution="Unidentified - Held by the British Library">
+       description="Illustrated manuscripts of the Mahāyāna featuring bodhi leaves used as painting canvas" attribution="Unidentified - Held by the British Library" fit=contain>

 The religious importance of the bodhi tree to Buddhism still facilitates its propagation and spread around the world in the modern day.
 In August 2021, Australia imported an offspring of the Anuradhapura tree with the goal of planting it in a Buddhist temple.[^31] This was no simple feat.
 The nation possess arduous and extensive biosecurity measures, requiring the sapling to undergo a year-long quarantine and thorough examination for potential flora pathogens.
 Despite the hurdles, the religious and cultural importance of the tree saw adequate impetus for its transplantation.[^32]